DIPLODOCUS I: Framework for the evaluation of relativistic transport equations with continuous forcing and discrete particle interactions: Coordinate-Dependent Transport Equation

 where the Dirac delta function describes conservation of momentum during the transition and $T_\mathfrak{if}$ is the standard scattering $T$-matrix.

-Given a distribution of particles $f(\bm{x},\bm{p})$, the number of particle worldlines crossing a $\Sigma$ hypersurface is given by \cref{eqn: particle number}.
-Assuming a well defined basis transformation such $n_a=(-1,0,0,0)$, this may be integrated over a test region in the spatial sub-manifold $X$, giving
+Given a distribution of particles $f(\bm{x},\bm{p})$, the number of particle worldlines crossing a $\Sigma$ hypersurface is given by \eref{eqn: particle number}.
+Assuming a well defined basis transformation $n_a=(-1,0,0,0)$ and \eref{eqn: particle number} may be integrated over a test region in the spatial sub-manifold $X$, giving

 where $V$ is some spatial volume.
 As such the expression $p^0V\bm{\pi}$ can be thought of as the momentum-space number density of particles with a unity distribution function, i.e. 1 particle per unit hypersurface element.
-The differential transition probability, \cref{eqn: diff transition}, may then be expanded to include the incident and final particle's momentum states:
+The differential transition probability, \eref{eqn: diff transition}, may then be expanded to include the incident and final particle's momentum states:

 where $\mathfrak{n}_\mathfrak{i}$ and $\mathfrak{n}_\mathfrak{f}$ are the number of identical initial and identical final states respectively, which are included to avoid over counting states.

 In the literature, the factors of $p^0V$ are often absorbed into the scattering matrix $T_\mathfrak{if}$ to generate the more familiar scattering matrix $M_\mathfrak{if}$ i.e.